 Management is authorized to incur costs and expenses within approved budgets and forecasts.
 The CEO may approve acquisitions and divestitures up to $10 million or within approved budgetary amounts.
 The CEO may approve any contract (for sales or expenditures) where pricing is market based for up to 5 years and $100 million or for fixed price contracts for up to 1 year and $100 million.
 Any discretionary capital expenditures require the approval of the CEO and any such discretionary capital expenditures in excess of $10 million, on a cumulative basis, shall require prior Board approval.
 The CEO may delegate this approval authority.
 The Board shall be informed of any discretionary capital expenditures approved since the previous Board meeting.
 Any discretionary capital expenditures approved by the Board shall no longer form part of the $10 million cumulative amount.
 The CEO may approve new borrowing facilities up to $25 million.

 Any shareholder may contact the Board by e-mail or in writing to the Board c/o the Corporate Secretary or acting Corporate Secretary.
 Matters relating to the Corporation’s or the Corporation’s accounting, internal accounting controls or auditing matters will be referred to the Audit Committee.
-Other matters will be referred to the Chair of the Board or the Lead Director, as appropriate.
-Shareholders may also directly contact the Chair of the Board or the Lead Director.
+Other matters will be referred to the Chair of the Board.
+Shareholders may also directly contact the Chair of the Board.